lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

             * any page that gets visited all the time / often
         * in case self-XSS page is NOT easily navigated to, use other technique(s) to make user navigate to it automatically
             * e.g. hunt for cookies that perform post-login redirect
-                * avoids additional user interaction requirement (i.e. avoids lowering of overall impact)
+                * avoids additional user interaction requirement (i.e. avoids additional lowering of overall impact)
-                * again, for redirect cookie use specific path, to take precedence over victim user account's one
+                * again, for redirect cookie use specific path, to take precedence over victim user account's one upon login
+        * once victim user navigates to self-XSS endpoint, attacker-planted cookie will take precedence over victim user account's one (since it is scoped to whole app, i.e. its path is `/`)
+            * now, possible to exploit web application, since rest of application is in victim user account's context (i.e. self-XSS, effectively, turned into regular XSS)

 ## References